 But my boss, Ed Levine, doesn't pay me to eat reasonably.
 Which is why, when I'm on the clock, I do dumb things like eat every Pop-Tart or spend a day hunting down dumplings.
-It's why every year we do weird stuff with Halloween candy, like bake it into muffins, or deep-fry it, or build a seven-layer candy dip.
+It's why every year we do weird stuff with Halloween candy, like bake it into muffins, or churn it into ice cream, or build a seven-layer candy dip.

 Today, I'm here to tell you that was all child's play.
 Chump change.
 Mere single-coronary-bypass stunts.

 Because I'm gonna show you how to make the ice cream cake to end all ice cream cakes.
 The ne plus ultra of candy recipes.
 You'll need four quarts of ice cream.
 Two packages of Oreos.
 A half pound of butter.
 Several pounds of Halloween candy.
 And that's before we add ganache to it all.

 Perhaps you buy your candy in bulk and have far too much left over after the holiday.
 Maybe you're throwing a Halloween bash and need a showstopper to feed a crowd.
 Or you're just feeling gluttonous.
 No judgments here.

 Enter the four-layer Halloween candy ice cream cake.

 Of course, you don't need to make a four-layer ice cream cake.
 One layer will do you just fine.
 Two is totally reasonable.
 Three is more than enough.
 But this is Halloween, damn it, and we're going for broke.
 Here's how to make your seven-year-old self cry tears of joy.